Key in a search term below to search our website.

 The Romer’s Gap tetrapods found in the Scottish Borders are extremely diverse.
 A wide range of body sizes have been discovered, including large tetrapods such as ‘Ribbo’ below, confirming that oxygen levels can‘t have been too low to restrict growth.

 Many of the fossils found show that key adaptations were already becoming similar to those of the tetrapods living after Romer’s Gap.
 These include changes in limb structure, and well-developed lungs for breathing out of water.
 Such adaptations would have allowed these tetrapods to walk on land.
 However, detailed study has suggested that their legs were probably still too weak to allow them to walk without their body being in full contact with the ground.

 Many of the Romer’s Gap fossils were discovered during a major research project funded by the Natural Environment Research Council (NERC).
-This project has been running since 2012 and, taking Stan Wood and Tim Smithson’s discoveries as a starting point, aims to discover more about life during Romer’s Gap.
-A group of leading experts from across the UK, including scientists from National Museums Scotland, are running the project.
+This project ran from 2012 to 2016 and, taking Stan Wood and Tim Smithson’s discoveries as a starting point, aimed to discover more about life during Romer’s Gap.
+The project was run by a group of leading experts from across the UK, including scientists from National Museums Scotland.

 The excavation site lies beneath the Whiteadder River.

 A dam is erected around the excavation area to divert the river and drain the site.